nickbender/follows_function/README.md

 ```

 ##Why?
-At Margin, we grew very fond of using many gems in consort.
+At Margin, we found ourselves using a lot of the same gems in every project.
 Simpleform, ClientSideValidations, Chosen, and various css frameworks, but realized the task of inserting all these into a new app was both tedius and time consuming given the vast number of pieces in motion.

 ##Where's My Framework?
 If you find that we're missing your favorite open source css library, you can see our guide on integrating your own variables and helpers [here](#).